 LOCH LOMOND IN PHOTOS

-When the light faded, we drove east to Loch Rannoch.
+As the light faded, we drove east to Loch Rannoch.
 Then, north to the village of Drumnadrochit on legendary Loch Ness, stopping off for all the Highland essentials—tea at Muckrach lodge, cider at Benleva, a tour of Urquart Castle and visit to the British Commando Memorial.

-By our third day in the Highlands, we regarded the scenery with a sort of dazed stupor—the endless, glittering valleys, herds of deer bounding in meadows, horses and sheep grazing in paddocks.
+By our third day in the Highlands, we regarded the scenery with a sort of dazed stupor—endless, glittering valleys, herds of deer bounding in meadows, horses and sheep grazing in paddocks.
 Even the exotic appearance of a farmer's peacock seemed staged as it sauntered across a country road, enormous tail feathers splayed ...

 THE HIGHLANDS IN PHOTOS